mjt-books/python-book/chapters/chapter-19.md

 3. Attach **context** (run IDs, ranks, hardware) to every log line.
 4. Be intentional about **log levels** so you can dial verbosity up or down.

+A recurring theme: the patterns in this section are **minimum viable** and are deliberately chosen to work both on a single laptop and in multi-GPU or multi-node jobs.

 ### 1. Replace `print()` with a real logger

 Python’s standard library `logging` module is enough for many projects and plays well with third-party tools.

-A minimal pattern for a training script:
+A minimal pattern for a training script (works on local machines *and* in cluster jobs that just capture stdout):

 ```python
 import logging